Overview of Curriculum

 Starting at 6 weeks old

 In the toddler room we focus on expanding language to give children words to express their needs and feelings.
 Language is built from songs and finger plays, reading short stories, and teacher-initiated activities such as art or sensory projects.
 The room is designed for them to explore their new found independence with as many safe and organized choices as possible such as rocking or riding toys, puzzles, push toys, housekeeping, books, instruments, and cuddly toys.
-Our toddler room is designed for safety and movement with low play areas with lots of cushion and lots of space to spread out.
+Our toddler room is designed for safety and movement with low-to-the ground play areas with lots of cushion and lots of space to spread out.

 Twos & Threes